• Skip to primary navigation

 Why smoked spatchcock chicken is the best

-By removing the backbone of the chicken it makes it possible to lay the bird flat on the smoker rack where it can cook evenly, no more dry chicken!
+By removing the backbone of a roaster chicken it makes it possible to lay the bird flat on the smoker rack where it can cook evenly, no more dry chicken!
 The process of removing the backbone is what is referred to as spatchcock.

-Once you smoke a spatchcock chicken, you will never make a whole chicken a different way.
-Trust me, this is amazing and super easy to prepare.
+Once you learn how to smoke a spatchcock chicken, you will never cook chicken a different way.

 How to prep the bird